 First of all, any scout unit should have a regular planning process.
 There must be a way for your pack to make future plans for meetings, activities and fundraisers.
 There are many ways to do this.
-An entire on-line module, # SCO 227 (Annual Program Planning), of the Cub Scout leader training system provides a guide for the annual program planning meeting.
+An entire on-line module, # SCO_468 (Annual Program Planning), of the Cub Scout leader training system provides a guide for the annual program planning meeting.
 Take this course or review it if done previously.
-You can use a big calendar that you provide or download one from the National Council Scouting.org website (select Programs, then Cub Scouts, then Pack Committee and select "Unit Program Planning Tools").
-You can also use a big sheet of paper showing the entire program year or a single sheet per month.
+You can use a big calendar that you provide or you can also use a big sheet of paper showing the entire program year or a single sheet per month.
 It is up to you.
 The important pack leadership adults must be involved, certainly, the pack leadership key 3, the Cubmaster, the pack committee chair and the chartered organization representative.
 The pack treasurer and the pack trainer as well as the parents responsible for advancement, membership, popcorn sales, summertime activities and the others that provide time and resources for the pack should also be involved.
 It is up to you how to make a plan for the pack program year, however, every unit needs a way to do so.
 National Council BSA provides a suggested method to plan which can be found as described above.